 Strength and organization of the Army, Air Force and Navy of Norway at the time of the German invasion in April 1940.In 1939, after more than a hundred years of peace, Norway did not possess a large standing army and her government considered that effective national defense against a major power was impossible.

-The Russian invasion of Finland in 1939 was a severe shock, and during the winter a sizeable Norwegian force was established in northern Norway.
+The Russian invasion of Finland in 1939 was a severe shock, and during the winter a sizable Norwegian force was established in northern Norway.
 After Russia signed an armistice with the Finns in March 1940, however, the force was disbanded.

-When the Germans invaded on 8 April, the Norwegian Army was only partially mobilised and in the process of training new recruits.
+When the Germans invaded on 8 April, the Norwegian Army was only partially mobilized and in the process of training new recruits.
 But despite these disadvantages, Norway put up a stubborn fight and it was two months before the country was completely overrun and the British, French and Polish contingents evicted.
 The government finally capitulated on 9 June 1940.

 Despite bitter fighting casualties had been light; the Norwegians lost just 1,335 killed and wounded.
 Small contingents of Norwegians managed to escape to England, while others crossed into Sweden.

 King Haakon VII was Commander-in-Chief of a basically territorial army, which when fully mobilized, was to have had a strength of about 100,000 men.
 A small cadre of regular officers and NCO’s was responsible for running the Army and for the training of conscripts.

 The country was divided into six Military Districts or Commands with their headquarters in Halden, Oslo, Kristiansand, Bergen, Trondheim and Harstad.
 Each Command was initially expected to field a brigade, later to be expanded to a division and garrison and ancillary troops.

 An infantry division comprised a staff, two or three infantry regiments, and either a field artillery regiment, or a mountain artillery battalion.